michaelgorkow/scs_llm_zoo/glm_4v_9b/README.md

 ### Minimum Requirements
 * 1x GPU_NV_S (1x NVIDIA A10G)

-We are loading with `load_in_4bit` enabled to reduce memory and computational costs by representing weights and activations with lower-precision data types.
+We are utilizing quantization by setting `quantization_config = BitsAndBytesConfig(load_in_4bit=True)`  to reduce memory and computational costs by representing weights and activations with lower-precision data types.
-This flag enables 4-bit quantization by replacing the Linear layers with FP4/NF4 layers from bitsandbytes.
+This config enables 4-bit quantization by replacing the Linear layers with FP4/NF4 layers from bitsandbytes.
 Without this flag, this model would not fit on a single NVIDIA A10G.

 ### 1. Run the General Setup